-Gender Reveal Idea #9: Vote!
+Gender Reveal Ideas #8: Vote!

-To help your guests, you might like to set up a display of ultrasound photos, belly shots at different weeks or a chart of chinese gender predictions, circling all the symptoms that you’ve experienced.
+To help your guests, you might like to set up a display of ultrasound photos, belly shots at different weeks or a chart of Chinese gender predictions, circling all the symptoms that you’ve experienced.

-Gender Reveal Idea #11: Photo Shoot Reveal
+Gender Reveal Ideas #9: Photo Shoot Reveal

 If you’d like something a little low key, yourself and your partner can have a photo shoot reveal, which needs to be well planned before the party!

 Take your partner along to a photographers studio (or even in your own home if you prefer) and dress up in the colour of the baby’s gender.

-If you have the photo printed on canvas or in a frame “ simply cover it up so no-one can peek until you’re ready to announce!
+If you have the photo printed on canvas or in a frame, simply cover it up so no-one can peek until you’re ready to announce!